top of page

 Mission.

-The IPX Foundation is a nonprofit membership organization dedicated to the development and stewardship of governance, legal, and technical standards that support the emergence of structured markets for intellectual property and innovation assets.
+The IPX Foundation is a nonprofit membership organization dedicated to the development and stewardship of governance, legal, and technical standards that support the emergence of structured markets for intellectual property and related knowledge assets.

-Through the development of shared frameworks for asset representation, participation, and capital allocation, the Foundation works to establish structured pathways through which innovation can evolve from early-stage discovery to participation within capital allocation systems.
+Through the development of shared frameworks for asset representation, participation, and capital allocation, the Foundation supports structured pathways through which these innovation assets can progress from knowledge creation to economic activity, with capital serving as the organizing mechanism across stages of development.

 Bridging Innovation and Capital at Global Scale.